richlamdev/tf-syslog-ng/README.md

 * EC2

-This will deploy five EC2 instances that are publicly accesible via SSH, over default port 22.
+This will deploy five standard RedHat AMI EC2 instances that are publicly accesible via SSH, over default port 22.
 A public key SSH is pushed to the instances via terraform which will provide relatively secure access.
 See below on pushing a SSH key of your choosing.